-As we touched on earlier, different approaches to verifying a customer offer different levels of assurance in their digital identity.
-Biometric verification in particular has proven effective in helping verify customers’ digital identities, for several reasons.
+Different approaches to verifying a customer offer different levels of assurance in their digital identity.
+Biometric verification in particular has proven effective in verifying customers’ digital identities, for several reasons.

-Firstly, it’s an established piece of technology that customers are familiar with.
+Firstly, biometric verification is established technology that customers are familiar with.
 Many of us use biometrics to unlock our phones every day.
 The more familiar we all become with this type of technology, the more comfortable people become using it.
 Take online banking as an example — twenty years ago it was a new concept that many people were skeptical about, now we all use it.

 Customers also like biometrics.
 According to our Digital by Default survey, 8 in 10 customers find biometrics both convenient and secure.
 Clearly, biometrics are the way to go in terms of meeting modern-day customers’ expectations.

 Finally, biometrics are an excellent way to prevent fraud.
 The average fraud rates for selfie and video checks in 2021 were 1.54% and 0.17% respectively, compared to 5.9% for document fraud, as outlined in our Identity Fraud Report 2022.